MaDHouSe79/mh-cashasitem/readme.md

 - /blackmoney to see the amount

 # Note for using blackmoney as an item
-- how to use the buy with blackmoney trigger
 - first you need to edit the qb-core/config.lua to this below
+- add blackmoney to this table
 ```lua
 QBConfig.Money.MoneyTypes = { cash = 500, bank = 5000, crypto = 0, blackmoney = 0 } -- type = startamount - Add or remove money types for your server (for ex. blackmoney = 0), remember once added it will not be removed from the database!
 QBConfig.Money.DontAllowMinus = { 'cash', 'crypto', 'blackmoney' } -- Money that is not allowed going in minus